 - 1. Clarify that the relocation of approved square footage is limited to 25% of the total ZC or BCC approved square footage and a maximum relocation of 25% per individual building. - 2.
-Reference PPM-ZO-O-049, Permits Not Subject to Concurrency Review to provide exemptions for free standing accessory structures which can be added to BCC/ZC/DRO plans. - Clarify that the Final DRO has the ability to approve the relocation or deletion of emergency access ways as defined as "a non-dedicated area that is permitted for ingress or egress of vehicles or pedestrians.
+Reference PPM-ZO-O-049, Permits Not Subject to Concurrency Review to provide exemptions for free standing accessory structures which can be added to BCC/ZC/DRO plans. - 3.
+Clarify that the Final DRO has the ability to approve the relocation or deletion of emergency access ways as defined as "a non-dedicated area that is permitted for ingress or egress of vehicles or pedestrians.
 An access way is permitted to traverse a required landscape buffer".
+PBC Fire Rescue shall inform the District Commissioner of the proposed emergency access prior to final plan approval.